On this page

 As Wheaton’s Honor Code mandates, all members of the Wheaton community are expected to behave in ways which demonstrate care and respect for the personal dignity, rights, and freedoms of all members of the community, and to demonstrate care and respect for College property and the property of others.
 As members of the Wheaton community, we all share responsibility for safeguarding the rights and freedoms of other members and for maintaining community standards.
 Specifically, these shared expectations and responsibilities include, but are not limited to, the following:

-1. To observe the Honor Code and Community Standards and to comply with appropriate requests and to adhere to them;
+1. To observe and adhere to the Honor Code and Community Standards and to comply with appropriate requests;

 2. To accept responsibility for and monitor the behavior of guests and visitors; and